woemler/centromere/README.md

 ## Demo

 A demo implementation of a Centromere data warehouse and web API is available as both a [live demo](https://centromere.herokuapp.com/index.html) and a [GitHub repository](https://github.com/blueprintmedicines/centromere-demo).
 This demo utilizes a small data set of cancer genomic data from the TCGA to showcase the features of Centromere's web service and data import utilities.
-A hosted instance of this demo is coming soon.

 ## Contact